 Of course, the number of patent filings started to increase dramatically when commercial prospects appeared viable and private funding started pouring in.

-As shown by the data published by Patinformatics, the number of published patent applications started growing exponentially about five years ago, and I have no doubt the trend has continued.
+As shown by the data published by IP Watchdog, the number of published patent applications has been growing dramatically since then, and I have no doubt the trend will continue.

 Importantly, patents for quantum technology go well beyond quantum computers.
 Much of the technology being developed in the quantum ecosystem has commercial value outside the computing industry.
 For example, quantum sensing and quantum communication are two areas of recent growth that get less press than quantum computing but could have comparable value and impact.